qianlanwyd/paper-citation-ranking/README.md

 # Conference Citation Ranking

-This repository provides a tool for ranking the citations of individual papers presented at various AI top-tier conferences such as NeurIPS (NIPS), ICML, and others.
+This repository provides a tool for ranking the citations of individual papers presented at various AI top-tier conferences such as NeurIPS (NIPS), ICML, ICLR and others.
 The aim of this project is to provide insights into the citation performance of papers within a specific conference, helping researchers and institutions assess the impact of individual works.

 ## Features
 - **Citation Ranking**: Displays citation counts for papers and their ranks within the conference.